Cloud4est/site_community/_posts/2018-11-07-quantity-or-quality.markdown

 recently we came up with an idea of creating a form for data collecting purposes.
 It was only after a relatively long time when we finished with it.

 At first, it seemed like it was an easy task, we thought that it's not a big thing to create a form.
-That's why we tried to complete it as efficiently as we could, so we've asked only a few, but straight-forward questions that could be answered very diversely.
+That's why we tried to complete it as efficiently as we could, so we've asked only a few, but straightforward questions that could be answered very diversely.

 The plan was to obtain the biggest possible amount of data per question, so that we can later separate them, change the synonyms to a given keyword, take the summary of the collected data and finally, get to a conclusion.